 Council does not charge for pool inspections, however if a non-complaint pool requires further inspections Council may charge.

 Helpful information is available by visiting the following websites.
-You can also download our guidelines for Swimming Pool Fencing guidelines for Swimming Pool Fencing (896KB pdf).
+You can also download our guidelines for Swimming Pool Fencing (PDF file, 895.6 KB).

 - Building Code - Clause F9 - Restricting access to residential pools

 - Building (Pools) Regulations 2016